-Restoring with an Implant and Crown vs a Bridge
+Restoring with a Dental Implant and Crown vs. a Dental Bridge

 Missing teeth can be problematic for your oral health.
 Even a single missing tooth can lead to shifting of neighboring teeth, changes to what you can chew, unbalanced chewing, and atrophy to your bone.
 We can stop these problems with a dental prosthetic.
 Deciding which prosthetic is right for you can be dependent on time and money.
 Our team at Premier Dental is happy to help you navigate the decision process.